Published 23 May 2023

 The pest control software can help streamline inspection tasks, such as job scheduling, report generation, and assignment of action items.
 This automation saves inspectors precious time and eliminates the need to go back to the office to collate information; instead, they can use this time to thoroughly discuss findings with clients and build rapport.

-With iAuditor, you can also combine the power of pest control software with a mobile training app like EdApp which can provide continual training and development opportunities through snack-sized video lessons.
+With SafetyCulture (formerly iAuditor), you can also combine the power of pest control software with employee training through Training, which can provide continual training and development opportunities through snack-sized video lessons.
 With this set of opportunities for improvement, you can keep inspectors satisfied in the long run.

 - Make Standardization Easy